nathan-fiscaletti/oembed-github/README.md

 ### Manual Installation

 To manually install oEmbed Github clone this repository and place it's content within a folder named `oembed-github` within your `wp-content/plugins` directory.
+Once you are finished, visit your Plugins Page and activate the oEmbed Github plugin.

 **Final Directory Structure**
 ```